Denver Seminary’s Core Commitments

-Our vision for the future of Denver Seminary must be forged from ore mined deep within the legacy and values of the Seminary.
-Questions such as, “What defines this institution?”, “What commitments center everything that we do?” and, “What provides a foundation for our vision?” must guide us in the process of crafting strategy and executing our mission.
-We believe that these five characteristics are woven throughout the tapestry of our school’s history.
+Questions such as, “What defines this institution?”, “What commitments center everything that we do?” and “What provides a foundation for our vision?” guide us in the process of crafting strategy and executing our mission.
+We believe that these five characteristics are woven throughout the tapestry of our school’s history and remain central to our distinct institutional identity.

 We are people of the Book, believing the Bible to be our final authority for faith and practice.
 Since our founding, the Seminary has been committed to the inspiration, inerrancy, and authority of the Bible.
 That commitment remains strong and unyielding; it defines us and shapes us.
 The Bible forms the basis of our doctrinal statement and the centerpiece of our curriculum.
 We study the Bible and look to it as our authoritative reference, assessing theories and arguments for congruence with what it affirms.
 We marvel at its intricacies and revel in its simplicity.
 We meditate on it and contemplate how profoundly it describes the human condition and God’s saving solution for us.
 We preach and teach the Bible.
 We sing it, recite it, and constantly find ourselves looking to it for truth that endures while the world around us changes.